 MCC's Mapping Club

 Please consider learning more about MCC's Mapping Club by attending an open meeting.
 The mapping club's focus is on humanitarian mapping (YouthMappers), provide a venue to share about GIST, and listen to guest speakers.
-In Fall of 2018, we will hold two mapathons.
+In Fall of 2018, we held hold two mapathons.
 In the Spring of 2019, we plan to hold at least one on March 20.

 Youth Mappers Map-a-thon